What we do

 We hardly look at FDM 3D printers any more, only DLP developments.

-More interesting are small lasercutters, like the gamechanging Glowforge Oct 2015, desktop CNC machines and hybrid developments, like the Makerarm Kickstarter Oct 2015.
-[Btw: Glowforge shipping is delayed till Nov 2017].
+More interesting are small lasercutters, like the gamechanging Glowforge (announced Oct 2015 shipping is delayed till March 2018], desktop CNC machines and hybrid developments, like the Makerarm Kickstarter (announced Oct 2015, not yet available Jan2018)

-November 2016 we built the FABSLADDA FABLAB2GO, a full mobile fablab for schools and libraries, with a lasercutter on board, that will pass through a door of 78 cms.
+Asa proof of concept in November 2016 we built the FABSLADDA FABLAB2GO, a full mobile fablab on a bike trailer, with a lasercutter on board, that passes through any door of 78 cms or more.
 And towable by bike.

 This simple site is updated frequently, as we consider ourselves at the wheel amidst technology …